leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

 10. Repeat step 7.

 11. Done.
-Now one can check that in ~/alps/lib/ there are two major static
+Now one can check that in ~/alps/lib/ there are three major static
-    libraries: libalps.a and libboost.a.
+    libraries: libalps.a, libboost.a, and libhdf5.a.

 12. Set the environment variable ALPS_HOME to where ALPS is installed so that cthyb_ohmic can find it.
 For example: "export ALPS_HOME=~/alps/"